Digital and Analog Signals (I/O); How to Know When to Use Each One

 • Value of the speed of rotation of an engine

-By its own characteristic, of being able to have infinite values within a known range, the use of certain standards to handle this type of signals have been standardized in the industry, the most used are the following.
+By its own characteristic of being able to have infinite values within a known range, the use of certain standards to handle this type of signal has been standardized in the industry, the most used are the following.

 • Voltage: 0..10 vdc, +/- 10 vdc, 1..5 vdc